 For further information on the support offered to Scotland’s social enterprises, please visit the Just Enterprise website.

 Senscot Legal was established in 2010 to provide support in legal matters to the social enterprise sector and wider third sector.
-A social enterprise themselves, Senscot Legal provide affordable, high quality legal advice and support to social enterprises, charities, community and voluntary organisations, community housing associations and everyone in between, from small community groups to organisations that operate at a national level.
+A social enterprise themselves, Senscot Legal provided affordable, high quality legal advice and support to social enterprises, charities, community and voluntary organisations, community housing associations and everyone in between, from small community groups to organisations that operate at a national level.

 ___________________________________________________________________________________